mozilla/release-services/docs/relengapi/blueprints/docs/src/development/testing.rst

     :param db_teardown: database teardown function; see below
     :param reuse_app: if true, only create a single Flask app and re-use it for all test cases
     :param config: application configuration
+    :param actions: a list of actions the test identity is permitted to perform

+    A test context acts as a decorator to perform API-specific setup and tear-down for tests.

+    This class must always be called with keyword arguments.

     This class automatically creates the tables in the specified databases, equivalent to ``relengapi createdb``.
     This takes place in SQLite in-memory databases.